openl-tablets/mapper/README.md

+# This repository has been archived.
+It is now read-only.

 # Mapper Framework

 A Mapping framework (MF) recursively copies data from one object to another.
 Typically, these data objects will be of different complex types.